-Our industry may be affected from time to time by limited supplies of certain key components, materials and services.
+Our industry may be affected from time to time, and is currently being affected, by limited supplies of certain key components, materials and services.
 We have in the past and may in the future, experience delays or reductions in supply shipments, which could reduce our revenue and profitability.
-In particular, the COVID-19 pandemic has caused shortages of certain semiconductor components and delays in shipments.
+In particular, the ongoing COVID-19 pandemic has caused shortages of certain semiconductor components and delays in shipments, and these issues may be further exacerbated by supply chain disruptions caused by geopolitical unrest, including the conflict between Russia and Ukraine.
 If key components, materials or services are unavailable, our costs could increase and our revenue could decline.

 Our manufacturing headquarters, design facilities, assembly and test facilities and supply chain, and those of our contract manufacturers, are subject to risk of catastrophic loss due to fire, flood or other natural or man-made disasters.
-Any catastrophic loss or significant damage to any of these facilities, particularly our Lowell, Massachusetts headquarters, could materially disrupt our operations, delay production, shipments and revenue and result in significant expenses to repair or replace the facility and, in some instances, could significantly curtail our research and development efforts, and adversely affect our business and financial results, revenue and profitability.
+Any catastrophic loss or significant damage to any of these facilities, particularly our Lowell, Massachusetts, Nashua, New Hampshire and Hsinchu, Taiwan locations, could materially disrupt our operations, delay production, shipments and revenue and result in significant expenses to repair or replace the facility and, in some instances, could significantly curtail our research and development efforts, and adversely affect our business and financial results, revenue and profitability.